 Insurance companies exist to provide peace of mind in the form of financial coverage for the unforeseen.
 Automobile insurance is meant to provide drivers with financial aid in case other drivers cause damages.
 Life insurance exists to help loved ones handle finances after the policy holder passes away.
 While insurance companies are in the business of providing peace of mind, they are also in business to make money.
 Thus, they try to avoid paying out on claims (or pay as little as possible) in some situations.

 If an insurer doesn’t work with you honestly, this is known as insurance bad faith and requires the attention of a legal professional who will fight on your behalf.
+At the Philadelphia law firm of Anapol Weiss, we stand up to insurance companies.
+Our attorneys have won multi-million dollar awards and settlements for their clients and have been named in the Best Lawyers in America for the category of Insurance Law.
+Contact us today at Anapol Weiss and set up your free consultation (866) 735-2792.

 Conversations With Adjusters